Art by Jonan Everett

 - Being flexible about luxuries

-Hopefully, some of our family budget tricks can work for yours family, regardless of size.
+Hopefully, some of our large-family budget tricks can work for your family, regardless of size.

 Eat to Live